Disney-Inspired Leadership: Five principles for business success

 Priorities

-Within the Walt Disney-inspired leadership, they set up two kinds of priorities, behavioral and operational.
+Within the Walt Disney-inspired leadership, they set up two kinds of priorities: behavioral and operational.
 They called the behavioral expectations the “Disney Basics.”
 The idea was to list the baseline expectations each leader and employee (cast member) were expected to deliver.
 The leader basics could, for example, be summed up in three words: positivity, knowledge, and accountability.
-The cast, in four phrases: positive energy, courtesy, and respect, staying in character, going above and beyond.
+The cast, in four phrases: positive energy, courtesy and respect, staying in character, and going above and beyond.

 The operational priorities consisted of four words, listed in order of importance: safety, courtesy, show, and efficiency.
 These words were applied at every level of the organization to make decisions.
-All a cast member of the leader had to do, when confronted with any situation, was ask themselves if the situation was safe.
+All a cast member or leader had to do when confronted with any situation, was ask themselves if the situation was safe.
 If safe, was it courteous?
 If courteous, was it a good show?
 Efficiency resulted when safety, courtesy, and show issues were effectively dealt with.

 People